bernie-skipole/indi/docs/source/usage/functions.rst

     # The list of two simulated drivers shown above should be replaced by a list of your own drivers.

+MQTT Networking
+^^^^^^^^^^^^^^^

 As an alternative to inditoredis or driverstoredis, the functions below provide communications via an MQTT server.

+The MQTT network transmits data between drivers and clients, and also sends snooping data between devices.
+Each of the functions requires a unique mqtt_id which is a string identifying the attachment to the network.
+Each function can also take a list 'subscribe_list' which indicates the remote units it 'listens to'.

+For example, the functions mqtttoredis and mqtttoport are 'client connections' and their subscribe_list should contain the mqtt_id's of the driver functions (inditomqtt and driverstomqtt) which those clients wish to connect to.

+Similarly inditomqtt and driverstomqtt should have subscribe_list's which contain the client end mqtt_id's which connect to them.
+For most simple cases, the lists can all be left empty, which allows all connections - so the clients will see all attached devices.

 .. _inditomqtt: